 Oak is a good alternative to tropical hardwood.
 The best Oak is grown here in the UK and is becoming increasingly cost effective.
 We have written a full blog about the suitability of Oak for external furniture here.

 Douglas fir is another alternative.
 Although technically a softwood, it is almost as durable as tropical hardwood.
-Most tropical hardwood including Iroko is class 2 in the timber durability classification, whereas Douglas fir is class 3 – an acceptable price to pay when you consider the environmental benefits of Douglas fir.
+Most tropical hardwood including Iroko is class 2 in the timber durability classification, whereas Douglas fir is class 3.
+This is an acceptable price to pay when you consider the environmental benefits of Douglas fir.
 Durability ratings are the main thing to consider when evaluating the strength and lifespan of a timber, not if it is a hardwood or softwood.
 Remember Balsa is technically a hardwood.
 Douglas fir also is UK grown, and is more cost effective then tropical hardwood and Oak.

 In general, softwoods are more sustainable that hardwoods because they are typically faster growing and therefore can meet skyrocketing global demand.